-The Treasury Management Policy Statement is attached as Appendix A and reflects only very minor changes for 2021/22.
+The Treasury Management Policy Statement is attached as Appendix A and reflects only very minor changes for 2022/23.

-4.4 Annual Investment Strategy
+4.6 Annual Investment Strategy

 By virtue of the Service Level Agreement with North Yorkshire County Council, the Authority has adopted the Annual Investment Strategy of the Council which is embedded within the terms of the agreement and within the services which the Council provides on the Authority's behalf.
-NYCC's current Annual Treasury Management and Investment Strategy for 2020/21 was approved on 28th February 2020.